Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Why does the Product Owner want the Development Team to adhere to its definition of "Done"? (choose the best answer)
+### Why does the Product Owner want the Scrum Team to adhere to its Definition of Done? (choose the best answer)

 - [x] To have complete transparency into what has been done at the end of each Sprint.
 - [ ] To be able to reprimand the team when they don't meet their velocity goal for the Sprint.